House tours offered at the following times:

 Visitor parking is located at 902 N. Monroe St., Tallahassee, Florida 32303.

-Listed on the National Register of Historic Places in 1972, the ca. 1840 Call-Collins House at The Grove is one of the best preserved examples of Greek Revival architecture in Florida.
-The house and grounds underwent an extensive residence to museum conversion under the leadership of the Florida Department of State and the property is now open to the public as The Grove Museum
+Listed on the National Register of Historic Places in 1972, the ca. 1840 Call-Collins House at The Grove is one of the best preserved examples of antebellum Greek Revival architecture in Florida.
+The house and grounds underwent an extensive private residence to public museum conversion under the leadership of the Florida Department of State and the site is now open to the public as The Grove Museum

 902 N. Monroe., Tallahassee, FL 32303